Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Amsterdam pubs are fun to visit year-round, but in December the classic taverns are even more inviting.
 Cozy and jovial, having a beer at an Amsterdam brown pub is the perfect way to end a day of sightseeing.
 We think the best bars in Amsterdam are the ones dedicated to locally produced beer.
 Get all of our top tips in our Amsterdam Craft Beer guide.

-That said, for an over-the-top Christmas Amsterdam experience, head to the pop-up Miracle Bar at Boom Chicago.
+That said, for an over-the-top Christmas Amsterdam experience, track down the pop-up Miracle Bar at Boom Chicago.
 In a tradition that started in New York City, the spirited holiday bar promises festive cocktails, ugly sweaters and kitsch décor.

 Go to Amsterdam Christmas Markets

-Amsterdam isn’t the only Dutch winter destination!
-There are many Netherlands things to do in December – like attending the Dickens Festival in Deventer, visiting the largest Netherlands Christmas Market in Dordrect, shopping in Nijmegen and seeking out Windmills covered in snow.
+Amsterdam isn’t the only festive Dutch winter destination!
+There are many Netherlands things to do in December – like attending the Dickens Festival in Deventer, visiting the largest Netherlands Christmas Market in Dordrect, shopping in Nijmegen and seeking out Windmills covered in whimsical winter scenes.

 Amsterdam Weather: Christmas and Winter Climate

 It is tough to prepare for Amsterdam Christmas weather – it can vary drastically from day to day…and even from hour to hour.
-Typically, winter temperatures are cold – often dipping below freezing overnight, but warming up slightly during the day.
+Typically, winter temperatures in Amsterdam are quite cold – often dipping below freezing overnight.

-That said, the weather in Amsterdam at Christmas time can get so cold that the canals freeze; when the ice is thick enough, brave locals even go ice skating in Amsterdam Central canals.
-Precipitation – either snow or rain, depending on the temperature – is common during the winter, but is rarely heavy.
+That said, sometimes the weather in Amsterdam at Christmas gets so cold that the canals freeze over.
+When the ice is thick enough, brave locals even go ice skating on Amsterdam Central canals.
+Precipitation – either snow or rain, depending on the temperature – is common during the winter in Holland, but is rarely heavy.

-Our Amsterdam at Christmas weather was generally mild with temperatures in the mid-40s.
-There were days of overcast skies and bouts of rain, but not enough to put a damper on our trip.
-When you visit Amsterdam in winter, you should be prepared for the various elements.
+Our Amsterdam at Christmas weather was generally mild with temperatures in the mid-40Fs.
+There were days of overcast skies and bouts of rain, but not enough to put a damper on our festive spirit!
+When you visit Amsterdam in winter, you just need to be prepared for the various elements.

 It’s always a good idea to bring a packable raincoat, a travel umbrella – and hats, gloves and scarfs, too!

-Top Tip: We share more tips on what to pack for your trip to Amsterdam at the end of article.
+Top Tip: We share all our packing hacks for your trip to Amsterdam at the end of article.

 Christmas in Amsterdam